Data Modernization MovesSERNAPESCA and Future of Fish MOU signals collaboration — Versión en Español incluída

 Fisher TalesTelling the Story of Belize's National Fisher's Co-Op

 We envision a global seafood supply chain that produces legal, traceable, trustworthy fish; that rewards responsible fishing with better prices; and that fosters resource conservation.

-We help scale new ideas
+We help implement and scale

 The Fisheye Lens

 Earlier this year, Future of Fish undertook a research project on fisheries data modernization efforts across governments.
 From this work we’ve come up with a proposed definition for ‘government data modernization’ and we want to know what you think.

 The Information Age is here, but fisheries that are able to effectively collect and use data continue to be a rarity around the world.
 This generates several problems, including flawed catch limits, a lack of reliable forecasting or enforcement, and the inability to meet demands for adaptive management and sustainable fisheries.